apple1417/bl-sdk-mods/PythonPartNotifier/Readme.md

 ## Changelog

+### Python Part Notifier v1.5
+Now provides a font size option, to make the parts text smaller to reduce the chance that information gets cut off.
+Fixed a case where the part headers would get coloured on certain items if gearbox forgot to add a closing tag somewhere.

 ### Python Part Notifier v1.4
 Updated to use some of the new features from SDK version 0.7.8.
 Most notably, the enabled state is now saved over game launches.

 ### Python Part Notifier v1.3